Zenchiyu/deep-learning-implementations/README.md

 - Denoising Diffusion Probabilistic Model (not working yet so I didn't upload it)
 - Generative Pre-trained Transformer, decoder-only part of the Transformer (not completely working, issues with long-term dependencies)
 - TODO: Latent Diffusion Model by using a diffusion model in the latent space.
 Encoder and decoder from VQ-VAE or VQ-GAN.
 - TODO: Video diffusion (based on GAIA-1 and TECO) where the dynamics & temporal consistency come from a transformer and realistic/detailed videos come from the diffusion model.
 The transformer would be working on tokens obtained from the Vector-quantization and the diffusion model would be generating frames conditionned on generated tokens (by AR transformer).
+Note: from the encoder-decoder pair, the diffusion model replaces the decoder.
 </details>

 <details>